darkirbyy/symfo-base/README.md

 To use default git hooks, run `git config core.hooksPath ./githooks`.
 Current hooks are

 - prettify and linting all staged files before commit
-- running all unit tests before push
+- running all tests before push

 ## Dev